-Coca-Cola Amatil is to invest AUD 165 million ($118.9 million) in an expansion of a bottling warehouse facility in Richlands.
+Coca-Cola Amatil is to invest A$ 165 million ($118.9 million) to expand a bottling and warehouse facility in Richlands, Australia.

-The new plant, which will have capacity to produce more than 90 million-unit cases of drinks per year, will produce sparkling and still beverages, juices, teas, alcohol and dairy drinks, it will also include a new state-of-the-art 30,000square metre distribution centre with capacity for 45,000 pallets.
+The new plant, which will have capacity to produce more than 90 million-unit cases of drinks per year, will produce sparkling and still beverages, juices, teas, alcohol and dairy drinks.
+It will also include a new “state-of-the-art” 30,000 sq m distribution centre with capacity for 45,000 pallets.

-According to company’s statement, the facility will be exclusive Australian bottling and distribution centre for Coke’s century-old “contour” glass bottles besides all Australian dairy range such as Australia’s Barista Brothers drinks, it will also to export Barista Brothers and Powerade to New Zealand.
+According to a company statement, the facility will be an exclusive Australian bottling and distribution centre for Coca-Cola brand “contour” glass bottles, as well as the full Australian dairy range such as Australia’s Barista Brothers drinks.
+It will also export Barista Brothers and Powerade drinks to New Zealand.

-Ms Alison Watkins, Group Managing Director of Coca-Cola Amatil commented: “This site was selected after a nationwide review which identified that we needed to modernise and invest to maintain competitiveness in the market.”
+Commenting on the move, Alison Watkins, group managing director of Coca-Cola Amatil said: “This site was selected after a nationwide review which identified that we needed to modernise and invest to maintain competitiveness in the market”.